The death of civility

 Several years ago, we wrote that boorish behavior is taking over public discourse.

-Whether it was a member of the House of Representatives shouting "You lie!" at the president during an address to a joint session of Congress or an ill-mannered Kanye West ruining an award presentation to country singer Taylor Swift, rude and disruptive actions now teem through our society.
+Whether it was a member of the U.S. House of Representatives shouting “You lie!” at President Obama during an address to a joint session of Congress or an ill-mannered Kanye West ruining an award presentation to country singer Taylor Swift, rude and disruptive actions teemed throughout our society.

-Granted, the behavior toward the president is much more serious than an incident at a music awards program.
+Granted, the behavior toward the president was much more serious than an incident at a music awards program.
 But both incidents illustrate how little respect some people show others.